 At the San Francisco Law School (SFLS), we believe dedication, leadership, and a commitment to advocacy and justice is foundational in every successful lawyer.
 We also believe there should be no barriers to advocacy, so we’ve tailored our legal studies to be accessible to all.

 Our JD Programs provide the legal education students need to succeed in their future careers.
-Through extensive coursework in torts, legal writing, criminal and evidence procedure, research, and more, you will gain a deep understanding of a wide variety of legal principles that will arm you with the knowledge and skills you’ll need to confidently take on the bar, practice law, and make a lasting impact as an advocate for your community.
+Through extensive coursework in torts, legal writing, criminal and evidence procedure, research, and more, you will gain a deep understanding of a wide variety of legal principles that will arm you with the knowledge and skills you’ll need to confidently take on the California Bar exam, practice law, and make a lasting impact as an advocate for your community.

 Faculty and Admissions

 Get the information you need in order to start your Alliant experience.
 Browse our diverse list of faculty members, or see your desired program's latest admission requirements at either our San Francisco or San Diego campus.

 Many of our students studying our JD Degree in California are often exempt from the requirement to sit for and pass the First-Year Law Students’ Examination, also known as the “Baby Bar.”

 Our JD Degree Program offers a part-time format to provide more options and greater flexibility to our students.
 Regardless if you choose part-time or full-time, students studying JD law in San Diego or San Francisco will gain hands-on experience and learn a variety of criminal law skills through a challenging curriculum.

 Varied Course Offerings